carlonicora/RAW/jinx.md

-# Jinx
+# RAW

-Jinx is a set of minimalist mechanics to run a Role Playing Game.
+RAW is a set of minimalist mechanics to run a Role Playing Game.
 The game is an ability-based tabletop role-playing game.
 We designed this initial set of rules to support games set up in the current world.
-Yet, it is crucial to understand that Jinx is a set of mechanics.
+Yet, it is crucial to understand that RAW is a set of mechanics.
 Its goal is to help tell stories, and you can adapt it to support other settings.
 To do this, you need to change the list of abilities.

-Jinx is a minimal ruleset which will help you run your plotted campaigns.
+RAW is a minimal ruleset which will help you run your plotted campaigns.
 It is a framework which aims to help Storytellers to resolve actions and to help characters grow.
 What you are reading is not a full-fledged role-playing game, but you can adapt it to every setting you like.

 The first part of the book is dedicated to the pure game mechanics.
 In a couple of pages you, either player or storyteller, will know how to resolve actions.
 With the technicality out of the door, it is time to know how to build characters.
 Once that is done, the book will tell you how characters advance and grow.
 The last part of theirs role-playing game will be dedicated to the storyteller, helping them understand how to build Epic campaigns their players will love to be part of.